 If someone is searching for ‘car mechanics in Nottingham’ and your page mentions that you are a car mechanic in Nottingham, as well as a relatively consistent frequency of this phrase, you will get ranked.

 If people can’t navigate around your page, it’s probably worth assuming that a search engine software may be unable to successfully trawl through your website.
-If you have long links or clunky site structure, you may find that it knocks you down the SEO rankings.
+If you have long links or a clunky site structure, you may find that it knocks you down the SEO rankings.

-A search engine wants to make sure that its customers find what they’re looking for in a quick and timely manner, if your website takes more than 3 seconds to load, your search result may be affected.
+A search engine wants to make sure that its customers find what they’re looking for in a quick and timely manner.
+If your website takes more than 3 seconds to load, your search result may be affected.

 Time spent on your site